hannesdelbeke/pyblish-simple/docs/README.md

 - It's more relatable, because a list of instances is something the 3d artist is used to.
 e.g. a list of meshes in the scene, a list of materials in the scene, the outliner in 3ds Max, Maya, Unreal, Unity, ...

+## Limitations
+⚠️ It was designed for validating instances, and currently doesn't show context, export or publish plugins.
+Since it's a validator, export and publish are left out.
+Context is left out because it's not something artists should be exposed too, since it's only used in Pyblish (It's programming voodoo).
+You can't touch the context, you can't delete it.
+So showing it to artists will confuse them.

 ## development
 - [ ] improve the stylesheet. current dark mode doesn't look as nice as pyblish lite